car blog, a blog about cars

 In my plan, all insurance payments will go directly to the individual.
 Individuals prepay medical institutions or physicians with cash or credit cards and then get reimbursed (if insured).
 But, because the individual is making the payment, he/she can negotiate fees and charges with the institution beforehand.
 Just like buying a car.
 Or having a fender repaired.

 You can move up as many levels as you want by supplementing your insurance coverage with cash.
-Your own - or, if the medical procedure is beyond your means, with contributions from your friends.
+Your own money or, if the medical procedure is beyond your means, with contributions from your friends.
 Or from your church or social organizations.
 (It pays to be well-liked and a 'joiner'; angry loners should probably open a Medical Savings Account.)

 Medicare remains in place but covers fairly basic medical needs.
 If a Medicare recipient wants a more elevated standard of care, he/she will have to purchase supplemental private insurance.
 Or make up the difference with cash.